 - uphold our commitment to contribute 0.7% of GNP to development assistance and support multilateral efforts to end poverty and empower women and people who are marginalised;

-- maintain freedom of movement for workers from the EU.
+- restore freedom of movement for workers from the EU.
 Restore funding for the immigration service, the police and local authority inspectors and step up efforts to combat people smuggling and modern slavery;

-- maintain defence spending at 2% of GNP and our current defence and deterrence capability;
+- maintain defence spending at 2% of GNP and our current defence and nuclear deterrence capability;

 - work to prevent nuclear proliferation and promote the elimination of all nuclear weapons as soon as this becomes practicably possible.